-- navigate the website using just a keyboard, you can use links to skip over the navigation and get to content quicker
+- Navigate using just a keyboard, with links provided to skip over the local navigation menu and get to page content quicker

-- view the website on a tablet or mobile device in either orientation
+- View the content on a tablet or mobile device in either orientation

 We aim to make the website text as simple as possible to understand.
-We have provided a checklist to our content authors advising them to write in plain English and aim for a reading level of age 9.
+We have provided guidance to our content authors on reading level and writing in plain English.

 We support our staff and students in their use of assistive software.

-- some Adobe PDF documents, for example, Library purchased digital e-resources created before September 2018
+- Some Adobe PDF documents, such as digital e-resources purchased by the Library that were created before September 2018.

-- live video streams don’t have captions and some videos may not have captions
+- Live video streams and some pre-recorded videos do not have captions.

-- some web pages include slideshows that are hard to navigate via keyboard alone, to get from slide to slide, we are working to replace these with an accessible slideshow
+- Some web pages include slideshows that are hard to navigate via keyboard alone, to get from slide to slide.

 When you contact us by email there is a process in place that will acknowledge your contact, tell you who is dealing with it and give you a timescale by which you can expect a reply.

-If you are unhappy with the response you receive having contacted us using the details above, you can make a formal complaint to the University using our procedure for Feedback and Complaints.
+If you are unhappy with the response you receive, you can make a formal complaint to Warwick using our Feedback and Complaints process.

-The University of Warwick is committed to making this website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The University of Warwick is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.